 When you are writing equals() method, which other method or methods you need to override?

-hashcode, is the right answer.
+Ans:hashcode, is the right answer.
 Since equals and hashCode has there contract, so overriding one and not other, will break contract between them.
 By the way this question can lead on interesting discussion, if Interviewer likes to go on deep e.g. he may ask about what are those contracts, what happens if those contracts breaks etc. I like to give an example How equals and hashcode are used in hash based collections e.g. Hashtable, that leaves positive impression more often.
 You can also mention about compareTo() here to score some additional point, this method should also needs to be consistent with equals, which is another interesting question in our list.

 Hashing :How hash map works in java or How get() method works internally

+Ans:

 One of the most darling question of the core java interviewers is How hash map works in java .
 Most of the candidates rejection chances increases if the candidate do not give the satisfactory explanation .
 This question shows that candidate has good knowledge of Collection .
 So this question should be in your to do list before appearing for the interview .
 Read also How Hashset works in java or How it ensures uniqueness in java HashMap is the key value pair .
 To understand hashing we talk about three terms frequently hashfunction ,hash value . hashCode() function which returns an integer value is the Hash function.
 The important point to note that , this method is present in Object class ( Mother of all class ) .
 This is the code for the hash function(also known as hashCode method) in Object Class : public native int hashCode();

 Here the most important point to note from the above line is that hashCode method return int value .
 So the hash value is the int value returned by the hash function .
 The other important point to note is that in Map ,Any class(String etc.) can serve as a key if and only if it overrides the equals() and hashCode() method .
 So summarize the terms in the diagram below :